 Evacuating injured Indian Army soldiers during the war was the single biggest motivation for these two pilots.
 In an interview to NDTV, Gunjan said:

 “One of our main roles there was casualty evacuation.
 I think it is the ultimate feeling that you can ever have as a helicopter pilot.
 I would say it’s a very satisfying feeling when you save a life because that is what you’re there for.”

-For her exemplary performance in the Kargil war, Flight Officer Gunjan Saxena was the first woman recipient of the Shaurya Vir Award, a gallantry award presented for valour, courageous action or self-sacrifice while not engaged in direct action with the enemy.
+For her exemplary performance in the Kargil war, Flying Officer Gunjan Saxena was the first woman recipient of the Shaurya Chakra, a gallantry award presented for valour, courageous action or self-sacrifice while not engaged in direct action with the enemy.

 Due to a lack of opportunities for women in the air force back then, Gunjan’s tenure as a chopper pilot ended after seven years as a short service commissioned officer.
 Currently married to an Indian Air Force Mi-17 helicopter pilot, Gunjan feels that it’s great that the Indian Air Force has more opportunities for women to serve their country today.
 Glad that women pilots can get a permanent commission now, she says:

 “I think inducting women in the fighter stream is a very, very big and positive step on part of the Air Force.
 Being a pioneer, I would say, it feels great and I would only say that I hope these women who’ve come into the fighter stream now give their 100% and really, really touch the sky with glory.”